How Good is a Pilot’s Vision Really?

 Vision arguably represents the most critical sense for anyone.
 For pilots, making an effort to protect and maintain eye health remains paramount.
 Even wielding perfect vision today, we don’t know when this might change.

 Aspiring and veteran fliers shouldn’t allow minor eye issues to impede achieving dreams of flying an aircraft as a pilot.
-To learn more about medical exam approval and the FAA’s vision requirements for pilots, contact our professional and dedicated team from Aviation Medical Exams of Miami today!
+To learn more about medical flight test approval, vision standards, and the FAA’s vision requirements for pilots, contact our professional and dedicated team from Aviation Medical Exams of Miami today!